genexyz/Moonlight/README.md

 The website includes a demo user that can be used to test the various CRUD actions, such as creating, reading, updating, and deleting entities.
 However, it is important to note that the demo user is only for testing purposes and any changes made during these actions will not be applied to the database.
 Instead, the website will simply notify the user that the change would have been correct or if it had any errors, without actually committing the change to the database.

-One of the most unique features of the website is the use of AI-generated images to depict the various planets and destinations within the solar system.
+One of the most unique features of the website is the use of AI-generated images to depict the various planets and destinations within the Milky Way galaxy.
 This added a visually appealing element to the website and enhanced the user experience.
 Overall, working on this project allowed me to demonstrate my skills in full-stack web development and my ability to overcome technical challenges.
 It was also a great opportunity for me to learn more about implementing secure authentication and authorization protocols with battle-tested libraries, as well as the use of AI in web design.

 ## Tech Stack